qiime2/docs/source/tutorials/moving-pictures.rst

 Demultiplexing sequences
 ------------------------

 To demultiplex sequences we need to know which barcode sequence is associated with each sample.
-This information is contained in the `sample metadata`_ file, so you should download that file if you haven't already.
-You can then run the following command to demultiplex the sequences (the ``demux emp`` command refers to the fact that these sequences are barcoded according to the `Earth Microbiome Project`_ protocol).
-This will result in a new ``SampleData[SequencesWithQuality]`` artifact, where each sequence read is associated with its source sample.
+This information is contained in the `sample metadata`_ file.
+You can run the following commands to demultiplex the sequences (the ``demux emp-single`` command refers to the fact that these sequences are barcoded according to the `Earth Microbiome Project`_ protocol, and are single-end reads) and then generate a summary of the demultiplexing results.
+The ``demux.qza`` QIIME 2 artifact will contain the demultiplexed sequences.

 .. command-block::

     qiime demux emp-single \
-      --i-seqs raw-sequences.qza \
+      --i-seqs emp-single-end-sequences.qza \
       --m-barcodes-file sample-metadata.tsv \
       --m-barcodes-category BarcodeSequence \
       --o-per-sample-sequences demux.qza